emard/ulx3s/doc/MANUAL.md

 can do everyting fujprog can, at the same speed or slightly faster.
 Accepts *.bit files which all tools can generate.
 Supports not only ULX3S but many other boards and is actively developed.
-Here is a hacky shell script for most common uses of "fujprog" replaced with "openFPGALoader", assuming 1-argument call is to program SRAM, 3-argument call is to program FLASH

-    chmod +x /usr/local/bin/fujprog
-    cat /usr/local/bin/fujprog
-    #!/bin/sh -e
-    if [ $# -eq 1 ]
-    then
-      openFPGALoader -b ulx3s ${1}
-    fi
-    if [ $# -eq 3 ]
-    then
-      openFPGALoader -b ulx3s -f ${3}
-    fi

 EMARD's fork of Xark's [FleaFPGA-JTAG source](https://github.com/emard/FleaFPGA-JTAG) or [FleaFPGA-JTAG binary](https://github.com/emard/ulx3s-bin/tree/master/usb-jtag)